Cover Letter Mastery

 [Email]

-Why it works: It shows leadership (squad leader), self-awareness (admits inexperience but frames it as hunger), and research (specific reason for choosing this department).
-Three things most entry-level candidates miss.
+Why it works: Three things most entry-level candidates miss — leadership (squad leader), self-awareness (admits inexperience but frames it as hunger), and research (specific reason for choosing this department).
+Boards notice this instantly.

 Template #2: Experienced Firefighter (Career Move)

-You have years on the job.
-You’ve pulled ceilings, run medical calls at 3 AM, and eaten cold spaghetti in the station kitchen.
+Years on the job.
+You’ve pulled ceilings, ran medical calls at 3 AM, and eaten cold spaghetti in the station kitchen.
 Now you want a new department.
-This template highlights your experience without sounding arrogant.
+This template highlights your experience without sounding like you know everything.

 Subject: Firefighter Application — [Your Name] — [Years] Years Experience